oracle/oracle-linux/oracle-linux-image-tools/README.md

 The `build-image` script relies on the following directory structure:

-- distr: directory for all Oracle Linux distribution
+- distr: directory for all Oracle Linux distributions
   - _distribution name_
     - env.properties: distribution parameters
     - _name_-ks.cfg: kickstart file for the distribution